3 Ways Preventative Maintenance Can Save You Money

-Implementing preventive maintenance practices doesn’t have to be complicated.
+Implementing Preventive Maintenance practices doesn’t have to be complicated.
 Many times, it only requires quick daily inspections or in-depth check-ups on an interval basis.
 Taking the time to make maintenance a priority will help you gain control over your equipment’s life and avoid major downtime, which can have a big impact on your profitability.

 Preventative Maintenance with MWES

 On a periodic basis, our Automation Technicians will perform up to 60 checks and services on your robotic automation systems.
 A comprehensive report will outline any problems that have the potential to cause unexpected downtime with the system.
 This document will be used as the basis to prioritize our ongoing action plan.
-We recommend this service to be performed no less than annually to minimize unexpected downtime.
+We recommend this service be performed no less than annually to minimize unexpected downtime.

 Experience has proven it is much more cost-effective to perform preventive maintenance on a regular schedule than to wait for a failure.

-We will address cell safety, cable management, mechanical, electrical, process equipment, and the robot controller and software.
+We will address cell safety, cable management, mechanical, electrical, process equipment, the robot controller and software.
 Items included with this service include cleaning supplies, replacement light bulbs, wire ties, filters, and backup batteries.

 Midwest Engineered Systems offers state-of-the-art service for your automated, robotic, and web handling equipment.
 We service all major brands and staff experienced field technicians that can solve any automation issue.